crollins18/intro-linux-scripting/README.md

 ### Hello and Welcome!

-This is website is an introduction to Linux scripting using `bash` for the instructions assignment in NCSU ENG 331.
+This website is an introduction to Linux scripting using `bash` for the instructions assignment in NCSU ENG 331.
 Use the navigation bar on the lefthand side of the page to start readng.

 Students: Caleb Rollins (ccrollin@ncsu.edu), Jason Wong (jtwong@ncsu.edu), Trey Parker (ccparke4@ncsu.edu), Chima Nwosu (cgnwosu@ncsu.edu)